josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🔮_dual_dpia_the_deals.md

 **Request focus:**
 - DPIAs relating to the deployment or use of the vendor/system
 - risk registers, ethics approvals, sign-off records
-- procurement documents referencing data protection or profiling
+- procurement documents referencing data protection, profiling, or inference

 **Key technique:**
 Always ask for *existence, dates, authors, and titles* even if content may be exempt.